Arronk/My-Coding-Journey/LogR2.md

 I did the work but forgot to push and post to twitter dammit!
 A white mark in my dam github commits graph.
 Finished the first function of similarities for cs50 and should be able to get that pset finished this week.
 Relatively comfortable I should be able to finish all of week 4 in MIT 6.00x over the next two days.

+## Day 57: 13.09.2018

+### Progress: Completed the half of week 3 exercises for 6.00x

+Almost forgot to update and post again!
+Managed to get a fair bit completed tonight for week 3 and helped another student in my discord trouble shoot his pset from last week.
+Hoping to get week3 done by saturday lastest and pset6 for cs50 on Saturday.